 So, Anguilla was very late to the offshore game…

-So, it’s no surprise that Anguilla’s offshore service industry is under-developed and banking options are limited.
-So, if you’re in need of offshore banking, there are better options elsewhere.
+So, it’s no surprise that Anguilla’s offshore service industry is underdeveloped and banking options are limited.
+So, if you want to bank offshore, there are better options elsewhere.

-The one thing Anguilla does have going for it are its strong British ties.
+The one thing Anguilla does have going for it is its strong British ties.
 But, without any niche or specialization to sell, Anguilla remains a lower-priced company formation hub.

-For this reason, if you’re considering Anguilla for offshore banking, consider other options first.
+For this reason, if you’re considering opening offshore bank accounts in Anguilla as an offshore option, consider other options first.

 Bermuda is one of the most reputable offshore financial centers in the world today.
-So, it’s no surprise that many people look to Bermuda for offshore banking.
+So, it’s no surprise that many people look to Bermuda to open offshore bank accounts.
 However, for most people, Bermuda isn’t the best choice.

 That’s because Bermuda caters to multinationals, insurance companies, listed entities, trusts, and other companies used for wealth management.
-So, not surprisingly, banks in Bermuda tend to favor opening accounts for these entities.
+So, not surprisingly, financial institutions in Bermuda tend to favor opening accounts for these entities.

-In other words, offshore banking options in Bermuda are limited when compared to the other territories covered in this article.
-For this reason, most individuals look to Bermuda for structuring, 100-year trusts and forming exempted companies before opening accounts.
+In other words, banking options in Bermuda are limited when compared to the other territories covered in this article.
+For this reason, most individuals explore offshore banking in Bermuda for structuring 100-year trusts and forming exempted companies before opening accounts.

 Instead, this tiny Caribbean nation is internationally known for corporate registration, offshore companies, and its private company registry.
 In other words, the ownership of companies in the BVI is a private matter… that is until the public registry comes into effect in 2023.

-That said, there are a few banks in the British Virgin Islands that do offer offshore banking.
-Not surprisingly, this includes a few of the regional players that exist in other parts of the Caribbean as well — with some exceptions.
+That said, there are a few financial institutions in the British Virgin Islands that do offer offshore bank accounts.
+Not surprisingly, this includes a few of the regional players in other parts of the Caribbean as well.

-In most cases, when considering offshore banking in the UK territories mentioned in this article, you’ll find better options outside BVI.
-And, if you have a BVI company and are struggling to open an account, it’s worth noting that there are viable options available in other top banking hubs.
+In most cases, when considering banking offshore in the UK territories mentioned in this article, you’ll find better options outside BVI.
+And, if you have a BVI company and are struggling to open a company bank account, it’s worth noting that there are viable options available in other top banking hubs.

-To learn more about banking for BVI companies, read our article on How to Find the Best Bank Account for a BVI Company by clicking here.
+To learn more about opening offshore bank accounts for BVI companies, read our article on How to Find the Best Bank Account for a BVI Company.